peternjeru/proxyapi-pvp/readme.txt

 == Changelog ==

+= 2.2.1 =
+* Fixed changelog

+= 2.2.0 =
+* Added payment retry capability for failed orders

+= 2.1.0 =
+* Added Due date notification for admin

+= 2.0.1 =
+* Bug fixes

+= 2.0.0 =
+* Added new M-Pesa Report tab under WooCommerce -> Reports to show latest received PVP LnM transaction requests and their status on ProxyAPI

+= 1.1.1 =
+* Bug fix for pricing on payment request

 = 1.0 =
-This is the first release.

-== Upgrade Notice ==

-= 1.0 =
-This is the first release.
+* This is the first release.

-= 1.1.1 =
-Bug fix for pricing on payment request

-= 2.0.0 =
-Added new M-Pesa Report tab under WooCommerce -> Reports to show latest received PVP LnM transaction requests and their status on ProxyAPI

-= 2.0.1 =
-Bug fixes

-= 2.1.0 =
-Added Due date notification

-= 2.2.0 =
-Added payment retry capability for failed orders